retrac0/malum/Readme.md

 Malum is a simple Apple 1 emulator in Python, using the py65 CPU core written by Mike Naberezny.

+At present, it emulates an Apple 1 with 4 KB of RAM at 0, 4 KB Integer BASIC ROM at E000, and the 256 B Woz monitor at 0xFF00.

 To run:

     python Malum.py